-IM-4 Council shall implement the Plan through Zoning and Subdivision By-laws.
+IM-4 Council shall implement the Plan through Zoning and Subdivision By-laws as well as any other bylaws it deems applicable.

 14. CAPITAL BUDGET

 In addition to controlling private development, Town Council may undertake programs of its own to encourage development in certain areas, improve or protect the environment, or to provide a greater range of social, recreational, or cultural facilities.
 It is the purpose of this Plan as outlined in policy throughout, to aid in the establishment of such programs.
 It is the intent of Town Council to incorporate policies and provisions of this Plan into the Capital Budget and the Five Year Capital Plan to the greatest extent possible as a means of eventual integration of planning, capital programming, and budgeting.